The 4 Vocal Registers Explained (With Examples)

 What are Vocal Registers?

-Every person’s voice is capable of resonating within a particular musical pitch range.
-This range can be thought of as a set of usable sounds that form the lowest and highest vocal notes, as well as any in between.
+Every person’s voice can resonate within a particular musical pitch range.
+This range can be considered a set of usable sounds that form the lowest and highest vocal notes, as well as any in between.

 In classical or opera singing, the usable range is defined by each pitch’s timbre and projection (timbre refers to a note’s unique quality or musical tone, whereas projection is the level of amplification).